torchlight-api/engine/README.md

 ## Getting Started

-Torchlight Engine provides a `league/commonmark` extension, making it simple to start using Torchlight in your markdown-powered content.
+Torchlight Engine provides a `league/commonmark` extension, making it simple to start using Torchlight in your markdown content.

 You may register the extension with any CommonMark `Environment` object like so: